 Change the Setup Password?
 Press for YES Press # for NO Allows you to change the setup password from the factory default of 8898.
 When YES is selected, the unit will prompt for the new password.
 The new password must be entered twice for verification before it will be changed.
 If both passwords entered match, the password will be changed.
 Otherwise, a message will indicate that the passwords do not match.
+It is highly recommended that you change the setup password when prompted during the install.
 Tamper Sensor is: ENABLED Press to Change PRESS # WHEN DONE Controls the use of the tamper sensor.
 Options are ENABLED and DISABLED.
 If enabled, the keypad will not function and an alarm will occur from the controller if the unit is tampered with.
 Factory default is ENABLED.
 Secure Code Entry?
 NO Press to Change PRESS # WHEN DONE Controls the characters displayed during code entry.
 When set to YES, the display will show only for each key pressed.
 When set to NO, the numbers pressed will be echoed to the display.
 Factory default is NO. Beep with Key Press?
 YES Press to Change PRESS # WHEN DONE Controls the internal buzzer used to provide audio feedback for any key press.
 When set to YES, the buzzer will produce a short beep when a key is pressed.
 When set to NO, the buzzer will not sound with key presses.
 Factory default is YES.
-Beep with Access?
-YES Press to Change PRESS # WHEN DONE Causes the internal buzzer to sound when access is attempted.
-A valid access will cause the buzzer to sound one long beep.
-All other attempts will cause the buzzer to sound four short beeps.
-Factory default is YES (on).